puzzle/openshift-jdbc-proxydriver/README.md

 JDBC Proxy Driver for OpenShift

-This driver proxy reads the db connection parameter from the applications database cartridge starts portforwarding and opens a connection to the database.
+This proxy driver reads the db connection parameter from the application database cartridge, in case of an idles application state wakes up the application, then starts portforwarding and opens a connection to the database.

 Usage
 -----